Skip to content

 The adapter uses exec.Command instead of exec.CommandContext.
 This is intentional.

-exec.CommandContext sends SIGKILL on context cancellation by default.
-SIGKILL is immediate and untrappable — the agent process cannot flush output buffers, close network connections, or emit final token-usage events.
-The adapter sends SIGTERM first and escalates to SIGKILL after 5 seconds, preserving the agent's opportunity for a clean exit.
+exec.CommandContext sends an immediate kill signal on context cancellation by default.
+The agent process cannot flush output buffers, close network connections, or emit final token-usage events.
+Instead, the adapter sends a graceful shutdown signal first (POSIX: SIGTERM; Windows: CTRL_BREAK_EVENT via the process group) and escalates to a force kill after 5 seconds (POSIX: SIGKILL; Windows: TerminateJobObject), preserving the agent’s opportunity for a clean exit.

 A dedicated goroutine monitors ctx.Done() and calls the graceful-kill sequence when the context is cancelled.
 This covers both orchestrator-initiated cancellation (reconciliation kill, stall detection) and shutdown signals.